 For some of us, I think that means holding still, letting ourselves feel the emotions as they come, and trusting the process.

 And, the process isn’t always linear.
 Sometimes, it feels that something within me has healed only to find that I need to tend to the wound again at a later stage.
 I struggle with learning to live with feelings of abandonment and I struggle with holding an identity which is an outlier.

 Black and adopted by a white family?
 Black and Mennonite?
 For some folks, the fact that my identity does not mesh with a stereotyped trope proves my invalidity.
 ‘You’re not really Black,’ they confront.
 ‘You can’t really be Mennonite.’
 ‘You’re not actually one of their real kids.’
 I’m learning to be gentle with myself and with my past.
 Maybe you can relate.

 Hold still.
 I am 25 and visiting my parents for the evening.
 ‘Mom, can you do my hair?,’ I ask, and she smiles.
 We open bottles of castor oil, coconut oil and leave-in-conditioner, gather hair clips, rubber bands and spray bottles, find combs and a stool and a pick, and begin the process of detangling.

 Deftly, her hands gather my hair and part into sections, and her fingers massage oil and conditioner into my scalp.
 ‘Sit up straighter,’ my mom tilts my head and picks up a spray bottle.
 The water is cold and I flinch.
 ‘And hold still,’ she murmurs and we both laugh.”

 This story was submitted to Love What Matters by Bonita Croyle.
-You can follow her journey on Instagram and her website.
+You can follow her journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.